 Yes.
 However, when and how long they can work is governed by the Child Employment Act 2006.

 The QCE is a qualification awarded to young people at the completion of the compulsory participation phase, usually at the end of Year 12 (or later if not complete by then).
 It confirms a student has:

-All learning, undertaken within the guidelines that surround the allocation of a QCE, is recorded in a learning account opened with the QSA.
+All learning, undertaken within the guidelines that surround the allocation of a QCE, is recorded in a learning account opened with the QCAA.
 These achievements then convert into credits.
 As activities and studies are completed, the credits are banked and the learning account grows.
 When it reaches a total of 20 (with 12 of these coming from 'core studies') a student is eligible for the QCE.
-A learning account remains open until the learning requirements are met and it closes as soon as a QCE is awarded.
-An account can remain open for a period of nine years and points can be banked even after the young person has left the school or home education environment.
+A learning account remains open for seven years after Year 12 or equivalent is completed and it closes as soon as a QCE is awarded.
+Points can be banked even after the young person has left the school or home education environment.

 This is a specific area of learning that can count towards the QCE.
-A young person can work with a QSA delegate to develop a learning project.
-This will count as a single credit when the negotiated learning has taken place and evidence of learning has been validated by the QSA delegate.
+A young person can work with a QCAA delegate to develop a learning project.
+This will count as a single credit when the negotiated learning has taken place and evidence of learning has been validated by the QCAA delegate.
 A home educated child can develop more than one self-directed project.
-Information about setting up projects of this nature can be located on the QSA website under QCE Learning Projects.
+Information about setting up projects of this nature can be located on the QCAA website under QCE Learning Projects.

 This page was last reviewed on 02 May 2018